-.....
-Mineral According to the best figures, the Cost of raghing hematite ores is of the order of magni tude of 65 Ctg.
-Per ton of feed, of Which Some is for fuel.
-Artifical magnetite has as high Permeability as natural magnetite.
-On magnetic Separators, it responds therefore just as readily as natural magnetite.
-But artificial magnetite q high coercive force.
-It in q d-c Separator; on the other hand, artificial magnetite works Well in an a-c Separator, Whereas natural magnetite does not artificial magnetite has also one idvantage over natural magnetite, 91- is porous in the blast furnace is more rapid.
-Ind reduction This is an expensive procedure which it legizable to avoid if at all possible.
+Mineral according to the best figures, the Coxt roasting hematite over is of the order of magni tude of 65 cts.
+Per ton of feed, of Which Some is for fuel. dx-lifical magnetite has as high Permeability as natural Magnetite.
+On magnetic Separators, it responds therefore Just as readily as natural magnetite.
+But artificial magnetite a high coexcive force.
+It in a on the other hand, artificial magnetite works Well in an a-c Separator, Whereas natural Magnetite does not artificial magnetite has also one advantage over natural magnetite, 9+ is porous in the blast furnace is more rapid. and reduction This is an expensive procedure which it legizable to avoid if at all possible.
+Ceramic Raw Materials For the glass or Parcelain industry, Purity of Color of the product Commercial value.
+Iron discolors Ceramic Products and must be reduced to a small Fraction of one per cent (1%) if quality is to Metallic Iron 18 Usually removed by low intensity Wet Separators after the grin the raw materials.
+Iron miner ing or Crushing of Such as biotite and hematite ar usually remove by high-intensity Separators operation operating on dry, Sized feed.